martadinata666/torrents-csv/README.md

 # Torrents.csv
+## As the git source become private, no way to automate build via github anymore, archived per 25/3/25

 * https://git.torrents-csv.com/heretic/
 <!-- Torrents.csv - An open source, collaborative repository of torrents, with a self-hostable web server.   -->